tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 In TLS a client has to demonstrate possession of the private key via the CertificateVerify message, when client-based authentication is requested.
-The attestation payload must contain assertions relating to the client's TLS Identity Key (TIK), which associate the private key with the attestation information.
+The attestation payload must contain assertions relating to the client's TLS Identity Key (TIK-C), which associate the private key with the attestation information.
 These assertions may come in the form of a Key Attestation Token (KAT), or of specific claims in an attestation result document.
 An example of a KAT format utilizing the EAT format can be found in {{I-D.bft-rats-kat}}.